 Do you have the industry requirements to be a male model?
 Find if you have what it takes with our in-depth guide.

 How Tall Does a Male Model Have to Be?

-High fashion modelling has strict guidelines; a male models height should generally be between 5’11″ and 6’3”, their waist should measure 29-32 inches and their chest 39-40 inches.
-These figures will vary slightly depending on the agency yet they will always be looking for well toned, slim physiques.
+High fashion modelling has strict guidelines; male models should generally be between 5’11″ and 6’3” in height, their waist should measure 29-32 inches and their chest 39-40 inches.
+These figures will vary slightly depending on the agency, but scouts will always be on the lookout for toned, slim physiques.

 If your height is something you are concerned about, please get in touch with us and we will advise you on areas of modelling that you are best suited to.

 Different Types of Modelling

-- Classic models: The older male model.
+- Classic models.
+The older male model.
 You will see him advertising golf clubs, expensive cars, holidays, retirement packages etc. Classic models are used so an older target audience can relate to them.

 How to Become a Male Model

 There’s no one-size-fits-all when it comes to modelling, which means there aren’t a strict set of rules with regards to who is deemed attractive enough to model.
 There are, however, some things that stand apart from the crowd; great physical health, white teeth, bright eyes and good skin will all help a male model get noticed.